transloadit/uppy/website/src/_posts/2017-07-golden-retriever.md

 For those cases, our Golden Retriever now comes to the rescue!
 The Golden Retriever saves its memory (state) in browser cache with every move you make.
 This means that when Uppy suddenly crashes for whatever reason, our plugin will be able to retrieve this memory upon restart, and offer to resume where you left off.
 Sounds simple enough right?
 So why hasn't anybody attempted this before?

-As it turns out, it was quite tricky.
-For one thing, no other competing file uploader uses tusm, and resuming uploads without standardized and scrutinized components is really leaving you with more problems than you're trying to solve in the first place.
+As it turns out, it’s tricky.
+For one thing, no other competing file uploader uses tus, and resuming uploads without standardized and scrutinized components is really leaving you with more problems than you’re trying to solve in the first place.
 But with tus, we are standing on the shoulders of a giant and need not worry about the resumability aspect of the transmission.

 So then it becomes all about remembering what was going on with file selection and uploading right before the crash.
 One of the big issues here is that because of security reasons, Uppy is no longer allowed to access the selected files on your harddisk after a crash.
 Reasonable of course, but this meant that we had to deploy a number of workarounds that - while it may cause our inner purist some upset - combined, now amount to a pretty sweet user experience for the majority of cases.
 And in the end, that is what Uppy is all about: pleasing and delighting its users.